Speech and Language Therapy

 Evaluation

 Speech and language evaluations allow us to understand a child’s strengths, abilities and challenges.
 These evaluations consist of a parent/caregiver interview to gather background information and use of formal and informal measures, observations and client-therapist interactions to learn about a child’s skills.
-The purpose of this is to determine if a child would benefit from direct weekly services and to provide an overall picture of strengths and weaknesses that allow us to prioritize and devise goals for therapy.
-A brief report outlining skills and therapy recommendations is provided as part of this process.
-We will work with you to find ways to incorporate more lengthy reports containing suggestions for both home and school if needed, on an hourly basis.
+The purpose of this is to determine if a child would benefit from direct services and provide an overall picture of strengths and weaknesses that allow speech-lauguage therapists to prioritize and devise goals for therapy.

 For more information on Speech and Language Therapy at NESCA, please complete our online Intake Form or email info@nesca-newton.com.